It’s the biggest sale of the year! Use code THANKS30 for 30% off every Hipflask course and bundle. Sale ends Monday.

 What You’ll Learn

 You learned a tonne of crucial theory in the previous Geometry Essentials courses.
-This course will teach you even more, but that’s not all.
-It’s time to take that theory and turn it into action by learning how you can apply your newfound knowledge to real projects.
+In this course we’ll teach you even more, but that’s not all.
+To help you learn in context, we’ll build a procedural system together, complete with project files to help you along.
+We’ll put the theory to work, teaching you how you can apply your newfound knowledge to real projects.

 Let’s talk details